Skip to content

 5. Total cost and data portability.
 Add per-seat fees and processing to the sticker price, and make sure you can export your clients and history whenever you want.

 Just starting out?
 Read how to start a dog walking business, check what to charge with the dog walking rate calculator, and see whether dog walkers make good money.
 Sitting, or training, as well as walking?
 The same buyer's logic applies to pet sitting software and dog training software, and the whole category is covered in our pet care business software guide.
 In the UK?
-See how to become a dog walker in the UK for licences, insurance and what to charge in £.
+See how to become a dog walker in the UK for licences, insurance and what to charge in pounds.

 Frequently asked questions